semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 In this chapter, I will go through the main principles of indexing more complex documents, and how to define the relations that bind them together.
 Also, I will introduce you with the **nested types** of Elasticsearch, and how to index non-flat data.

+## Parent-child relationships

+I think we have a perfect topic to talk about parent-child relationships in Elasticsearch.
+Indeed, as we are indexing Game of Throne's characters, each of them has parents, naturally resulting in a parent-child relationship.

+Parent-child relationships in Elasticsearch allows you to bind some documents together, by indicating a parent document, and a some child documents.